dynamsoft-docs/label-recognition-docs-mobile/programming-old/android/api-reference/dlr-runtime-settings-v2.0.md

 # DLRRuntimeSettings

+> You are viewing a history document page of Dynamsoft Label Recognizer Android v2.2.20.

 Defines a struct to configure the text recognizer runtime settings.
 These settings control the text recognition process.

 ```java